geo8bit/nodebob/README.md

 Tech
 -
-windows nodebob uses a number of open source projects to work properly:
+nodebob uses a number of open source projects to work properly:

 * [7-zip] - a lightware file archiver, v9.20
 * [Anolis Resourcer] - a windows resource editor, v0.9.0